Transient receptor potential channel: Pain and temperature sensation

 TRP ion channels convert energy into action potentials in somatosensory nociceptors.
 Thermo-TRP channels have a C-terminal domain that is responsible for thermosensation and have a specific interchangeable region that allows them to sense temperature stimuli that is tied to ligand regulatory processes.
 Although most TRP channels are modulated by changes in temperature, some have a crucial role in temperature sensation.
 There are at least 6 different Thermo-TRP channels and each plays a different role.
 For instance, TRPM8 relates to mechanisms of sensing cold, TRPV1 and TRPM3 contribute to heat and inflammation sensations, and TRPA1 facilitates many signaling pathways like sensory transduction, nociception, inflammation and oxidative stress.
+Certain compounds that activate TRPA1 has experimentally shown to trigger pain and heat sensations.
+It has also been documented that prolonged activation of TRPA1 by endogenous substances in various clinical disorders induces chronic pain.
+Inhibition of the TRPA1 channel has also shown to result in reduced mechanical pain sensation after sustaining nerve injury.
+Upon injury induced macrophage recruitment in Schwann cells, ROS released from activated macrophages targets and activates TRPA1, which induces NADPH oxidase 1-dependent H2O2 release.
+This prolonged H2O2 release has a dual function as it maintains macrophage infiltration of injured nerves and activates TRPA1 in phagocytosed nociceptors trough paracrine signaling.
+The influx of sodium and calcium ions causes depolarization of the nociceptive nerve endings, generating the propagating nociceptive pain signal resulting in maintained mechanical nociception.

 Taste

 TRPM5 is involved in taste signaling of sweet, bitter and umami tastes by modulating the signal pathway in type II taste receptor cells.
 TRPM5 is activated by the sweet glycosides found in the stevia plant.

 Several other TRP channels play a significant role in chemosensation through sensory nerve endings in the mouth that are independent from taste buds.
-TRPA1 responds to mustard oil (allyl isothiocyanate), wasabi, and cinnamon, TRPA1 and TRPV1 responds to garlic (allicin), TRPV1 responds to chilli pepper (capsaicin), TRPM8 is activated by menthol, camphor, peppermint, and cooling agents; TRPV2 is activated by molecules (THC, CBD and CBN) found in marijuana.
+TRPA1 responds to mustard oil (allyl isothiocyanate), wasabi, and cinnamon, TRPA1 and TRPV1 respond to garlic (allicin), TRPV1 responds to chilli pepper (capsaicin), TRPM8 is activated by menthol, camphor, peppermint, and cooling agents; and TRPV2 is activated by molecules (THC, CBD and CBN) found in marijuana.